Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 These equations allow one to compute neutrino oscillation probabilities in vacuum, but do not offer any insights into the relationships between what can realistically be measured and the underlying oscillation parameters.
 The rest of this section will be devoted to understanding the behavior of the six neutrino oscillation parameters: the two mass squared differences $\Delta m^2_{21}$ and $\Delta m^2_{31}$, the three mixing angles $\theta_{12}$, $\theta_{23}$, and $\theta_{12}$, and the one complex phase $\delta$.

 While the full three-flavor picture of neutrino oscillations involves many subtle aspects, we will begin here with a brief discussion in the context of two-flavor oscillations before expanding to the complete three-flavor picture.
 Neutrino probabilities are typically classified into disappearance and appearance probabilities.
 Disappearance channels are simpler than appearance channels in several ways.
-Typically if an experiment can produce one flavor, it can measure it, but it may or many not be able to easily measure other flavors (e.g.~reactor neutrino experiments cannot detect $\nu_\mu$ or $\nu_\tau$ because the energies are not high enough to produce the associated charged leptons).
-In addition, the probabilities in disappearance tend to depend on fewer oscillation parameters making it easier to extract those that they do depend on and also makes it easier to design such an experiment because fewer external parameters influence the experimental design.
+Typically if an experiment can produce one flavor, it can measure it, but it may or may not be able to easily measure other flavors (e.g.~reactor neutrino experiments cannot easily detect $\nu_\mu$ or $\nu_\tau$ because the energies are not high enough to produce the associated charged leptons).
+In addition, the probabilities in disappearance tend to depend on fewer oscillation parameters due to the way we typically construct the PMNS matrix (see eq.~\ref{eq:pmns}) making it easier to extract those that they do depend on and also makes it easier to design such an experiment because fewer external parameters influence the experimental design.
 Finally, given the known nature of the oscillation parameters and neutrino cross sections also tends to suppress appearance probabilities, although it need not do so generically.
 We will now discuss these two classes of channels in more detail.